wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 ## Introduction

-As described in the [overviews](../../overviews), WIS2 requires discovery metadata to be provided describing your data to be shared to WIS2 Global Services.
+WIS2 requires discovery metadata to be provided describing your data to be shared to WIS2 Global Services.
 This session will walk you through creating and publishing discovery metadata from wis2box from a configuration file.

+!!! note
+    While this practical session uses discovery metadata to publish SYNOP, feel free to use another dataset (such as TEMP).

+    The discovery metadata configuration file for TEMP can be found in `~/wis2box-data/metadata/discovery/metadata-temp.yml`.

 ## Preparation